Transformer

 prod Create a transformer that computes the product of a list of arguments.

-repeat Create a transformer that repeatedly executes the arguments in order
+repeat Create a transformer that repeatedly executes the arguments in order until there are no more changes

-replace_all Create a transformer that replaces all subexpressions matching the pattern pat by the right-hand side rhs.
+replace Create a transformer that replaces all subexpressions matching the pattern pat by the right-hand side rhs.

 series Create a transformer that series expands in x around expansion_point to depth depth.

-set_coefficient_ring Create a transformer that sets the coefficient ring to contain the variables in the vars list.
+set_coefficient_ring Create a transformer that sets the coefficient ring to contain the variables in the vars list

 sort Create a transformer that sorts a list of arguments.